-One of the most recent interviews was conducted
+One of the most recent interviews was conducted with former Attorney General

-with former Attorney General of the United States Nicholas Katzenbach.
-Mr, Katzenbach was interviewed to discuss his
+of the United States Nicholas Katzenbach.
+Mr, Katzenbach was interviewed to discuss his role in the Justice Department

-role in the Justice Department during the period when it was led by Robert Kennedy.
-He also discussed issues facing
+during the period when it was led by Robert Kennedy.
+He also discussed issues facing President Kennedy, whose agencies

-President Kennedy, whose agencies were directed to lawfully enforce court orders.
-The interview, in particular, focused
+were directed to lawfully enforce court orders.
+The interview, in particular, focused on his encounter with then Governor

-on his encounter with then Governor George Wallace as students Vivian Malone and James Hood attempted to register to attend
+George Wallace as students Vivian Malone and James Hood attempted to register to attend the University of Alabama.

 Below is a link to an interview conducted with Nicholas Katzenbach in May, 2010.